liaoherui/GDmicro/README.md

-#  GDmicro - Use GCN and domain adaptation network to predict disease based on microbiome data.
+#  GDmicro - Use GCN and deep adaptation network to predict disease based on microbiome data.

 ### Dependencies:
 * Python ==3.7.x